-Some common cancer symptoms that can manifest in the vulvar region include:
+Some common vulvar cancer symptoms include:

-- Persistent itching, burning, pain or tenderness
+- Persistent itching, burning, pain or tenderness in the vulva

-- Bleeding that is unrelated to menstruation
+- Vaginal bleeding unrelated to menstruation

 - Open sores